KevinQzG/HospitApp/README.md

 - **Navigate efficiently** to medical facilities.
 - **Reduce waiting times** and access **better healthcare services**.

-🚀 **HospitApp: The fastest, safest, and smartest way to find medical care in Colombia.**
+🚀 **HospitApp: The fastest, safest, and smartest way to find medical care in Antioquia.**

 ---